All comments below are by Dr. Bernstein.

 Twelve Months Post-Op

 Result at 12 months.
 Patient API continues to change the way he styles his hair using a side-part on some days and combing it straight back on others.

 Second Hair Transplant

 Second hair transplant surgery performed one year after the first.
 The second session consisted of 1,509 follicular unit grafts.
 The goal was to compensate for further thinning in the forelock, to extend the transplant further towards the back, and to add more fullness overall.
 The position of the hairline was not changed.
 Note how we inserted the new follicular unit grafts without disturbing the patient’s existing hair.

 One Week Post-Op Second Transplant

 Results one week after our patient’s second follicular unit transplant session of 1,509 grafts.
 Note that the newly transplanted grafts are barely detectable among the previous transplanted hair.
 The donor incision was closed with staples, a change from the first procedure where we had used sutures.

 Three Weeks Post-Op Second Transplant

 Appearance of Patient API three weeks after his second session.
 Note that there is barely a trace of the procedure.
-Half the staples had been removed 10 days post-op.
+Half of the staples had been removed 10 days post-op.
 The remaining staples are being removed today.